egramsdoescode/uncle-iroh-bot/README.md

  * `!uncle wisdom` will prompt the bot to send an inspiring/philosophical Uncle Iroh quote
  * `!uncle haha` will prompt the bot to send a funny Uncle Iroh quote

+Not many quotes were added, so feel free to add your favorite Uncle Iroh quotes!

 Information on how to create your own bot can be found here: [Discord Developer](https://discord.com/developers/docs/intro)